 And it’s the same with the woman in the above example who has trouble communicating effectively with business acquaintances, but is charming and awesome with non-business people.

-Once she’s out of her comfort zone, his confidence erodes.
+Once she’s out of her comfort zone, her confidence erodes.

 I’ve seen examples where people have literally changed before my eyes when the environment (or the people within the environment) changes unexpectedly.